Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Discussion

 \subsection{Other contaminants}

 Finally, so far we have been focusing on the confusion arising from standard Pop~II stellar populations only, while the high temperatures required to power HeII line emission can be achieved through a number of other confusing mechanisms/sources, including X-ray binaries \citep{Schaerer_2019, Saxena_2020a, Saxena_2020b, Senchyna_2020, Cameron_2024, Lecroq_2024}, very massive stars (VMS), Wolf-Rayet (WR) stars and stripped He stars \citep{Grafener_Vink_2015, Kehrig_2018, Saxena_2020a, Shirazi_2012, Senchyna_2021, Cameron_2024, Martins_2023, Tozzi_2023, Wofford_2023, Gomez-Gonzalez_2024, Upadhyaya_2024, Berg_2025, Leitherer_2025}, AGN \citep{Saxena_2020a, Saxena_2020b, Shirazi_2012, Tozzi_2023, Liu_2024, Topping_2024}, and shocked gas \citep{Kehrig_2018, Lecroq_2024, Flury_2025}.
 While a detailed study of all these contaminants has been neglected and will be deferred to future works, here we point out that strong HeII lines from AGN \citep[e.g.][]{Kollatschny_Zetzl_2013}, as well as VMS and WRs \citep[e.g.][]{Wofford_2023, Schaerer_2025, Berg_2025}, may be distinguishable from Pop~III models thanks to their larger expected line widths, although this aspect requires further investigation; particularly, \citet{Grafener_Vink_2015} showed that slow, strong winds of metal-poor ($< 0.1 ~\Zsun$) VMS may also produce narrower HeII1640 lines with FWHMs of $\sim 300 - 500 ~\si{km.s^{-1}}$.
-A detailed exploration of the contribution from binary stars (including estimates from the updated \texttt{X-BPASS} model, \citealt{Bray_2025_X-BPASS}) will be presented in Saggini et al. in preparation.
+A detailed exploration of the contribution from binary stars and WRs (including estimates from the updated \texttt{X-BPASS} model, \citealt{Bray_2025_X-BPASS}) will be presented in Saggini et al. in preparation, although see Figure~\ref{fig:HeIILuminosity_PopIIConfusion} and Appendix~\ref{sec:app_HeII_PopIIConfusion} for a comparison with other estimates of the WR contribution to the HeII1640 line emission from \citet{Cassata_2013} and \citet{Visbal_2015}.